DataDog/documentation/content/en/agent/proxy.md

 The file might be located at `/etc/ssl/certs/ca-certificates.crt` for Debian, Ubuntu or `/etc/ssl/certs/ca-bundle.crt` for CentOS, Red Hat.

-**Note**: You can use `ssl verify none` instead of `ssl verify <PATH_TO_CERTIFICATES>` if you are unable to get the certificates on the proxy host, but be aware that HAProxy will not be able to verify Datadog intake identity.
+**Note**: You can use `ssl verify none` instead of `ssl verify <PATH_TO_CERTIFICATES>` if you are unable to get the certificates on the proxy host, but be aware that HAProxy will not be able to verify Datadog's intake certificate in that case.

 HAProxy 1.8 and newer allow DNS service discovery to detect server changes and automatically apply them to your configuration.
 If you are using older version of HAProxy, you have to reload or restart HAProxy. **It is recommended to have a `cron` job reload HAProxy every 10 minutes** (such as `service haproxy reload`) to force a refresh of HAProxy's DNS cache, in case {{< region-param key="dd_full_site" code="true" >}} fails over to another IP.